IgorNCastro/IgorNCastro/README.md

 ### Hello there 👋

-My name is Igor and currently I'm studying to be a Full Stack Developer.
+My name is Igor and I'm a Full Stack Developer.

 You can contact me in any of the social networks bellow...